Extra-hard is a term used in the cheese world to describe a group of various cheeses that are hard and brittle.

-These cheeses get so hard because they are low-fat and low-moisture.
-In addition to grating well, they are usually aged up to 3 years to develop a sharp flavour.
+Cheeses in this grouping become very hard because they are low-fat and low-moisture.
+They are usually aged up to three years as well.

-Some versions of Extra-Hard Cheeses may be sold when they are younger as Semi-Firm Cheeses.
+Some versions of extra-hard cheeses may be sold when they are younger as semi-firm cheeses.

-Extra-Hard Cheeses were developed as low-moisture and low-fat cheeses precisely so that they would store and ship well.
-If you wrap a piece of Extra-Hard Cheese well, and refrigerate it of course, you should be able to store it for up to a few months.
+Extra-hard cheeses were developed as low-moisture and low-fat cheeses precisely so that they would store and ship well.
+If you wrap a piece of extra-hard cheese well, and refrigerate it of course, you should be able to store it for up to a few months.